pocomane/brewed-in-the-apocalypse/bita.md

 bla bla

-In this ambientation you can optionaly introduce the following completely new machanics
+In this setting you can optionaly introduce the following completely new machanics

 bla bla